RBS not yet strong enough for any profitable UK sale-CEO

 "The journey to recovery and renewal is harder than was first anticipated back in 2008," he said.
 Britain owns 81 percent of RBS after rescuing the bank in the financial crisis.

-McEwan was laying out plans to revive RBS by focusing more on its core British banking business and cutting 5 billion pounds of annual costs.
+McEwan was laying out plans to revive RBS by focusing more on its core British banking business and cutting 5 billion pounds ($8.3 billion) of annual costs.